clayrisser/binary-fetch/README.md

 # binary-fetch _Beta_
-Fetch binary data with incremental progress
+Fetch incremental binary packets from a browser

 Currently, the only way to access the progress from a request or upload in a browser is with the [XMLHttpRequest API](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
 However, the the progress data from the XMLHttpRequest API does not give you access to the actual binary data that has been recieved.